vishvAsa/AgamaH_brAhmaH/shAnkara-darshanam/tattvam/shankaraH/meta/shankara-kRtayaH.md

 This line of reasoning leads us to strongly suspect that the sahasranAma author was someone else.
 </details>

+## Yogasūtrabhāṣyavivaraṇa
+traditionally it's accepted to be work of Śaṅkara.
+Potter even posits an assumption that Śaṅkara was an adherent of Yoga, who converted to Advaita.

+> Looking at Bryant he says it's controversial and has been questioned since the 1920s.
+> Looking at Rukmani's intro to his translation there seem to be a comparable number of scholars that support and argue against authorship even before it was edited & published, with Rukmani himself being against it.
+He has some interesting points like the role of sphota.
+Harimoto still says it is an open question.
+He repeats this in his recent papers as well: Source: [TW](https://academia.edu/74444531/The_Epistemology_of_the_Author_of_the_P%C4%81ta%C3%B1jalayoga%C5%9B%C4%81stravivara%E1%B9%87a).
+So the most we can say is that academia disputes its authorship, there's definitely not a consensus. - Andra

+> Wezler strongly stated that it's pre Vācaspati miśra, it can't be older than Vācaspati work.
+Vācaspati was atmost 2-3 generation after.
+The idea that there was another pre Vācaspati Śaṅkara who wrote it is less likely. \- Simha

+On the other hand, if he's so proximal to shankara and shankara wrote vivaraNa, why does vAchaspati not refer to vivaraNa?

 ## Statistical attempts
 Cosine similarity with trigrams in the Ivan Andrijanić and Jacek Bąkowski paper surprisingly shows high similarity to नृसिंहपूर्वतपनीयोपनिषत्, but does not include Prapañcasāra .